kopp/minipython/docs/tutorials/introduction.rst

 skill that applies to all areas of human endeavour.

 One such area is the BBC's amazing micro:bit device.
-It runs a version of Python called MicroPython that's designed to run on small computers like the BBC micro:bit.
+It runs a version of Python called MiniPython that's designed to run on small computers like the BBC micro:bit.
 It's a full implementation of Python 3 so when you move onto other things (such as programming Python on a Raspberry Pi) you'll use exactly the same language.

-MicroPython does not include all the standard code libraries that come with "regular" Python.
-However, we have created a special ``microbit`` module in MicroPython that lets you control the device.
+MiniPython does not include all the standard code libraries that come with "regular" Python.
+However, we have created a special ``microbit`` module in MiniPython that lets you control the device.

-Python and MicroPython are free software.
+Python and MiniPython are free software.
 Not only does this mean you don't pay anything to use Python, but you are also free to contribute back to the Python community.
 This may be in the form of code, documentation, bug reports, running a community group or writing tutorials (like this one).
 In fact, all the Python related resources for the BBC micro:bit have been created by an international team of volunteers working in their free time.

-These lessons introduce MicroPython and the BBC micro:bit in easy-to-follow steps.
+These lessons introduce MiniPython and the BBC micro:bit in easy-to-follow steps.
 Feel free to adopt and adapt them for classroom based lessons, or perhaps just follow them on your own at home.